Awethon/awethon.github.io/content/posts/scala-wrappers.md

 ---
-title: "Different ways to make wrappers in Scala 2.x"
+title: "Different ways to implement wrappers in Scala 2.x"
 date: 2022-02-20T21:55:20+03:00
 draft: false
 tags: ["scala"]
 ---

-This article is made to overview different approaches to make wrappers in Scala.
-Wrapper pattern is useful for adding extra logic to methods of a class: logging, metering, tracing, timeouts, retries.
+The wrapper pattern is useful for adding extra logic to methods of a class: logging, metering, tracing, timeouts, retries.
 It helps to keep code clean and focused on business logic.
 Scala is a great language and provides many ways to create wrappers.
 Maybe even too many.

 I decided to create this article because it seems that there's no consensus among Scala developers on how to write them and no clear understanding of downsides and limitations.